14 Performance

 If seconds_meta_append is 15, then tar_make() waits at least 15 seconds before updating the local metadata files.
 It spends at least 15 seconds collecting a backlog new metadata, and then it writes all that metadata in bulk. seconds_reporter does the same thing with R console progress messages.
 Be warned: a long-running local target may block the R session and make the actual delay much longer.
 So when a target completes, tar_make() may not notify you immediately, and the target may not be up to date in the metadata until long after it actually finishes.
 So please be patient and allow the pipeline to continue until the end.

-14.5 Monitoring the pipeline
+14.5 Monitoring progress

 Even the most efficient targets pipelines can take time to complete because the user-defined tasks themselves are slow.
 There are convenient ways to monitor the progress of a running pipeline: